viamrobotics/docs/docs/getting-started/macOS-install.md

 You should install `viam-server` on your Mac if you are using a Mac as the basis for your robot, or if you want to [build a mock robot](../../tutorials/how-to-build-a-mock-robot/).
 If your robot runs a linux-based OS, then be sure to follow the [installing Viam Server on Linux](../linux-install/) guide.

-{{% alert title="Note" color="note" %}}
-This guide is only intended for users that are intending on creating a robot that is running on macOS.
-If you are running macOS on your development computer and intend to program a robot that runs Linux, you must follow our [using a Viam SDK to connect to your robot](../../product-overviews/sdk-as-client/) guide.
-{{% /alert %}}

 ## How to install viam-server using Homebrew

-In short, you must ensure that you have Homebrew installed on your computer running macOS, download your robot's app viam-server config, and download `viam-server` with Homebrew.

-The simplest way to install `viam-server` on your Mac is to go to the **SETUP** page of your robot on the [Viam app](https://app.viam.com).
+In short, you must ensure that you have Homebrew installed and go to the **SETUP** page of your robot on the [Viam app](https://app.viam.com).
 There you will find setup instructions that are auto-populated with your robot's unique ID.
 Let's explore the installation process in detail:

 1. Ensure that you have Homebrew installed ([https://docs.brew.sh/Installation](https://docs.brew.sh/Installation)) and add `viamrobotics` to Homebrew.
 After you have installed Homebrew, run this command in your terminal: